CDC's anti-smoking ad campaign returns for sixth year

 Brandon, who started smoking at age 15.
 At 18, he was diagnosed with Buerger's disease, and had to have both his legs and several fingertips amputated.

-With more than 16 million Americans living with smoking-related diseases, the Tips campaign raises awareness about the health and emotional impact of cigarette smoking, encourages smokers to quit and offers free resources on how to quit and stay smoke-free.
-The ad participants share the trials they face every day as a result of smoking and secondhand smoke in the hopes that their experiences can help others.
+With more than 16 million Americans living with smoking-related diseases, the Tips campaign raises awareness about the health and emotional impact of cigarette smoking, encourages smokers to quit and offers free resources for how to quit and stay smoke-free.
+The ad participants share the trials they face every day as a result of smoking and secondhand smoke in hopes that their experiences can help others.

 According to the latest data on quitting smoking among adults, nearly 70 percent of adult smokers say they want to quit, and more than half make a serious quit attempt each year.
 For more information on how to quit smoking, see our recent articles on how to make a quit plan and quitting tips from an expert.